edib-tool/elixir-docker-image-builder/README.md

-# Elixir Docker Image Packager (EDIP)
+# Elixir Docker Image Builder (EDIB)

 Attempt to create the possibly smallest Docker image for an Elixir release.

 ----

-Use it in your Elixir project with [mix-edip](https://github.com/asaaki/mix-edip), a mix task to easily package your release image.
+Use it in your Elixir project with [mix-edib](https://github.com/edib-tool/mix-edib), a mix task to easily package your release image.

 _(Note: This repo is for documentation only.)_